 Map My Neighborhood………………………………………………………………………..Cary Retlin

 Cary Retlin introduced the Map Your Neighborhood program that is designed to help neighbors prepare to help one another in the event of a disaster that calls emergency responders away from their traditional service areas to higher priority regional efforts.
 All of us have been told to prepare to survive 72 hours on our own – the Map Your Neighborhood project outlines a way to organize those efforts and leverage resources among neighbors (equipment, skills, etc.).
 MaryBeth and Don Cline brought additional materials to hand out.
 Ellen Saunders reported that while possible evacuation sites are considered by emergency response organizers, schools are prioritized for their students and other facilities are not announced as evacuation sites until they’ve been determined safe from damage.
+For the video, booklets and professional help, contact Vivian Eason, Thurston County Emergency Coordination Center at 360-867-2825 or easonv@co.thurston.wa.us

 Food Bank Project Update ……………………………………………...MaryBeth and Don Cline